dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 * `localStorage` is scoped to the user's browser.
 If the user reloads the page or closes and re-opens the browser, the state persists.
 If the user opens multiple browser tabs, the state is shared across the tabs.
 Data persists in `localStorage` until explicitly cleared.
 * `sessionStorage` is scoped to the user's browser tab.
 If the user reloads the tab, the state persists.
 If the user closes the tab or the browser, the state is lost.
 If the user opens multiple browser tabs, each tab has its own independent version of the data.

+Generally, `sessionStorage` is safer to use. `sessionStorage` avoids the risk that a user opens multiple tabs and encounters the following:

+* Bugs in state storage across tabs.
-Generally, using `sessionStorage` is safer. `sessionStorage` avoids the risk that a user opens multiple tabs and encounters bugs or confusing behavior when a tab overwrites the state of other tabs.
-However, `localStorage` is the better choice if the app must persist state across closing and re-opening the browser.
+* Confusing behavior when a tab overwrites the state of other tabs.

+`localStorage` is the better choice if the app must persist state across closing and re-opening the browser.

 Caveats for using browser storage:

-* Similar to use of a server-side database, loading and saving are asynchronous.
+* Similar to the use of a server-side database, loading and saving data are asynchronous.
 * Unlike a server-side database, storage isn't available during prerendering because the requested page doesn't exist in the browser during the prerendering stage.
 * Storage of a few kilobytes of data is reasonable to persist for Blazor server-side apps.
 Beyond a few kilobytes, you must consider the performance implications because the data is loaded and saved across the network.
 * Users may view or tamper with the data.
-Risks of tampering can be mitigated for Blazor server-side apps using [Data Protection](xref:security/data-protection/introduction).
+ASP.NET Core [Data Protection](xref:security/data-protection/introduction) can mitigate the risk.

 ## Third-party browser storage solutions

-Third-party NuGet packages provide APIs for working with `localStorage` and `sessionStorage` in Blazor apps.
+Third-party NuGet packages provide APIs for working with `localStorage` and `sessionStorage`.

 It's worth considering choosing a package that transparently uses ASP.NET Core's [Data Protection](xref:security/data-protection/introduction).
 ASP.NET Core Data Protection encrypts stored data and reduces the potential risk of tampering with stored data.
-If JSON-serialized data is stored in plaintext, users can not only see that data using browser developer tools but also modify the stored data.
+If JSON-serialized data is stored in plaintext, users can see the data using browser developer tools and also modify the stored data.
 Securing data isn't always a problem because the data might be trivial in nature.
-For example, setting the color of a UI element isn't a significant security risk to the user or the organization.
-Avoid allowing users to inspect or tamper with sensitive data.
+For example, reading or modifying the stored color of a UI element isn't a significant security risk to the user or the organization.
+Avoid allowing users to inspect or tamper with *sensitive data*.

 ## Protected Browser Storage experimental package